Car Won’t Start? 5 Signs of a Bad Starter

 5. Oil Leakage:

-In some cases, a bad starter may be a symptom of an underlying problem, such as an oil leak.
+Sometimes, a bad starter may be a symptom of an underlying problem, such as an oil leak.
 If the starter is soaked in engine oil, it could be a sign of a more significant issue that needs to be addressed promptly to avoid further complications.

 What Causes Starter Problems?